 Sporting events, Broadway shows, movies, and natural wonders—it’s all at your fingertips in New York City.
 Find below some entertainment options giving cheap tickets to high school and college students.

-AMC Theatres: Before you see the latest blockbuster, check at the box office for student discounts at select AMC Theatres.
-There are locations at Times Square, Union Square, the Upper West Side, and more.
+AMC Theatres: Before you see the latest blockbuster, check at the box office for student discounts at the AMC Theatre near Baruch, John Jay, and other local campuses.
+AMC has locations at Times Square, Union Square, the East Village, the Upper West Side, Harlem, and more.

 Broadway Shows: There are lots of ways to score cheap Broadway tickets, as we’ve covered elsewhere.
 Student rush is available at many Broadway shows each season; that means cheap tickets the day of the show when the box office opens.
 (Full disclosure: you’ll probably have to sit on the sidewalk for a few hours for these.)
 Check out Broadway for Broke People for a complete list of rush and lottery participants.

 Brooklyn Botanic Garden: Students 12 and up can gain admission to the beautiful Brooklyn Botanic Garden, home to abundant cherry blossoms in spring, for $8.
-Free admission available for all on Winter weekdays and select Fridays.
+Free admission available for all on winter weekdays and select Fridays, which might suit students at Medgar Evers and Brooklyn College looking for some serenity amidst their studies.

-Carnegie Hall: The renowned performance venue offers several ways for students to experience instrumental music and other events.
+Carnegie Hall: The renowned performance venue, located in Midtown West, offers several ways for students to experience instrumental music and other events.
 Most student tickets are $10, available in advance and on the day of the performance.
 Details here.

 Metropolitan Opera: Opera is not just for full-on adults.
 Register with The Met for student ticket deals on upcoming performances, or visit the box office the day of the performance for student tickets.